bibanon/bibanon/Comic-Dubs.md

 These are great audio clips to make animations off of.

-* [Duke](http://archive.org/details/dukes-vocaroos) - A voice actor who made a fuckton of short vocaroos on 4chan.
+* [Duke](http://archive.org/details/dukes-vocaroos) - [Twitter](https://twitter.com/DukeLovesYou/) - A voice actor who made a fuckton of short vocaroos on 4chan.
+He's still active on [Twitter](https://twitter.com/DukeLovesYou/), actually.
 While the threads are long gone, we've discovered an archive of [all his Vocaroos](https://archive.today/rX5Pi), and uploaded it to the Internet Archive.
 * Ken Ashcorp - For the 4chan Cup, when /sp/ got kicked to the babbies, he made an amazing song clip singing: "/sp/ can get...
 FUUUUUUUUCKED!"
 Unfortunately, it is now lost.
 * Vocaroo Blogs - Blogs that attempted to collect links to the best vocaroos around.
 Unfortunately, as it's been over 3 years, the links are now dead.